 Why Become a Data Scientist?

 Did you know?
 The average annual salary for a Data Scientist in the US is $140,772.
 As per the U.S. Bureau of Labor Statistics, the field is expected to grow by 22% by 2030 which is thrice the rate of other average professions.
+There has never been a better time to start your career in data science!

-There is a huge gap in the demand for data scientists and their supply!
+There is a huge gap in the demand for data scientists and their supply.
 As per a survey conducted in 2021, 92% hiring managers feel that there is a shortage of talent when it comes to data scientist careers.
 It is a great opportunity for aspirants to find and bag their dream roles.
 Also, it is estimated that 55% of businesses have started using data analytics to improve efficiency as a result of COVID-19.
 It is only natural that these enterprises and industries demand talent skilled in data science.

 A recent LinkedIn report also shows that data science specialists, Machine Learning (MI) engineers, and Artificial Intelligence (AI) specialists are some of the top 15 in-demand and fastest-growing jobs right now.
 Here are some other career paths that require data science skills.